SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 https://github.com/KSneijders/AoE2ScenarioParser/blob/542f07414551eb2c15c7a8cbb7f7618b2ca4cab5/AoE2ScenarioParser/versions/DE/v1.51/structure.json

 Note: I was comparing a scenario I made in game ("_ALL_SCENARIO_STUFF_OBJECTS") to the actual results.
 (I wanted to be sure exactly what was happening to the file/bytes directly.)

+Progress: I am currently at disabled techs and I am considering giving up at this point.
+There is WAY TOO MUCH DATA to handle here...
+(I am sure I could finish it eventually but, ugh...)